 Centred round the small village green known locally as Queen Victoria Park, more than 40 producers are expected to set out their stalls at the inaugural Tynemouth Food Festival.

 Epicureans are being invited to stock up on everything from award winning pies and pastries to cakes, Northumbrian meats and cheeses, ice cream, bread, chocolates, vegetables, preserves and tempting brews.
+Some of the vendors will undoubtedly need to hire something like mobile freezer trailers in order to store their food and keep it fresh for the festival-goers.

 Among the producers taking part at the mouth-watering celebration of the region’s food heritage will be Moorhouse Farm Shop, the Hot Stuff Chilli Company, JR Jams, Kenspeckle Northumbrian Confectionary and the New Zealand Gourmet Pie Company.